Post (230706) link to files: gdrive

 The previously mentioned axis are materialized in the form of great walls, and around their intersection, an oasis of peace emerges.
 It is designed to encourage a feeling of community, reunion, communication between all people no matter their creed.
 Both walls confer the main image for the place and are heavy enough to confer great presence overall.
 They are created out of blocks that are placed randomly, and because of this, holes are left behind, some of which will be filled up with debris from the old structures that are going to disappear making way for this new project.

 The circle is a common symbol for most religions, along with the natural light provided by the sun itself and the necessity of some kind of spiritual feeling.
 Because of this, the interior rooms that are all underground are shaped of the form of this circle.
 From the outside, it is seen only slightly above the street level so that the huge walls remain the leading elements of the project.
-In this way, the interior will always be fresh despite high temperatures, and all
+In this way, the interior will always be fresh despite high temperatures, and all public spaces outside will have their own different touch, as everything that may happen in the inside is reflected in the outside.
+The orientation of the two walls was chosen after a very precise study.
+It respects the Muslim faith as it is the most common religion in Senegal by a huge margin, but also respects Christian and Animist beliefs.

 The qibla is facing Mecca, the Christian space has the most important light source in the East side, and the relation between sun and earth, which is of great importance for Animists, is represented in the patio.
 This Animist beliefs ended up changing those from Muslims and Christians in Africa, therefore, the complex as a whole tries to honor that fact.
 New intentions for spirituality and monumentality are created playing with light, sizes of elements, opacities, and feelings.